-In many cases, one family member is able to obtain permanent resident status in the United States, but must leave behind a spouse and/or children in the home country.
-Upon arriving in the U.S. and becoming a permanent resident (green card holder), he or she may petition those family members to immigrate with Form I-130, Petition for Alien Relative.
-However, the wait time can take several years.
-If that permanent resident becomes a U.S. citizen, he or she may upgrade the I-130 petition and speed up the immigration process.
+Sometimes a family member is able to obtain permanent resident status in the United States, but must leave behind a spouse and/or children in the home country.
+Upon arriving in the U.S. and becoming a permanent resident (green card holder), the relative may petition those family members to immigrate with Form I-130, Petition for Alien Relative.
+Because relatives of a permanent resident are in the family preference categories, the wait time can take several years.
+If that permanent resident becomes a U.S. citizen, they may upgrade the I-130 petition and speed up the immigration process.

 How to Upgrade an I-130 Petition

 When you naturalize as a U.S. citizen and have a pending Form I-130 for a relative, USCIS does not automatically upgrade your relative’s priority.
-You need to actively inform the immigration agencies of the change in immigration status.
+You need to actively inform the immigration agencies of your enhanced immigration status.

 Generally, it is not necessary to file a new petition or pay another fee.
 You can simply write a letter to the appropriate immigration agency.
 However, if you’ve petitioned a spouse with at least one child together on the same petition, you must file new petitions for the children.
 Skip below to Child’s I-130 Petition.